DalrondX/Films-and-Books/README.md

 # Films-and-Books
-Project contains my personal favorite films, books and their descriptions
+Project contains my personal favorite films, books and their descriptions.
+In addition it will have some kind of a ranking system and singup/login features.